Security-Onion-Solutions/securityonion-docs/suricata.rst

 To view the acceptable syntax, view the file located at https://github.com/Security-Onion-Solutions/securityonion/blob/master/pillar/thresholding/pillar.usage.

-This pillar can be added to either the static or minion pillar file.
+This pillar can be added to :ref:`salt` in either the static or minion pillar file.

 More Information
 ----------------